 - These are people just like your loved ones and you, whose hopes and dreams you’d like to see fulfilled.”

 Thus, We the Compassionate People of America declare the need for a narrative that is both timeless and “new” and that organizes all Compassionate Americans under a new banner to be embraced by partisans and non-partisans alike.
 As human beings we won’t be perfect in our application of these ideals, but we are committed to them, nonetheless.

-Ours is an ideology centered on doing right by our fellow human beings, regardless of our former or current political leanings, and it must be vocally expressed and actively lived NOW.
+Ours is a philosophy centered on doing right by our fellow human beings, regardless of our former or current political leanings, and it must be vocally expressed and actively lived NOW.
 After all, what else do we have, if we don’t have humanity?
 And, from this type of reasoning, shouldn’t “liberty and justice for all, follow?”

 Indeed, let the dawn of a peaceful “revolution” in America begin!